cod3astro/neuralprot_beta/README.md

 **A research-grade protein function prediction engine powered by 375 neural network model groups and 498-dimensional biophysical feature vectors.**

-NeuralProt takes a raw amino acid sequence and returns a ranked list of Gene Ontology (GO) term predictions — the biological functions the protein is likely to perform.
+NeuralProt takes a raw amino acid sequence and returns a ranked list of Gene Ontology (GO) term predictions, the biological functions the protein is likely to perform.
 It was built to be scientifically rigorous, practically usable, and fast enough for real research workflows without requiring a GPU.

 > **Live demo:** [neuralprot-beta.vercel.app](https://neuralprot-beta.vercel.app)
 > **API:** Hosted on Hugging Face Spaces